Test your webhook endpoint

 "object": "event"

-Webhooks in live mode can't be tested through the Dashboard, because these events are only sent under specific circumstances (for example, when a connected account gets updated with its latest bank movements).
+livemode webhooks through the dashboard, because Fintoc sends these events only under specific conditions (for example, when a connected account updates with its latest bank movements).